-Living through a one-two punch of the tech bubble crash of 2000-2001, which wiped out more than $5 trillion in investor assets,1 and the Great Recession of 2008-09, which forced thousands of small companies out of business,2 doubled the unemployment rate,3 drove families from their homes, decimated equity-based retirement savings plans, and wiped out trillions of dollars in home and property values,4 has been particularly challenging for individuals saving for retirement.
+They lived through the tech bubble crash of 2000-2002 and slogged through the Great Recession of 2008-2009, which forced thousands of small companies out of business,1 doubled the unemployment rate,2 decimated equity-based retirement savings plans, and wiped out trillions of dollars in home and property values.3

-About 55 percent of households of individuals age 55-64 have less than $25,000 in retirement savings, including 41 percent who have zero, according to the Government Accountability Office 2015 Retirement Security study.5 Although most of the households in this age group do have some other resources or benefits from a defined benefit plan, about 27 percent of the individuals in this group have neither retirement savings nor a defined benefit plan.
+About 48% of households headed by someone age 55 and over have no retirement savings, according to the Government Accountability Office.4 Although most of the households in this age group do have some other resources or benefits from a defined benefit plan, about 29% of these individuals have neither retirement savings nor a defined benefit plan.

-If you’ve fallen behind on your retirement savings goals, making up for lost ground will not be easy, but there are some steps you may want to consider to help build up your savings before you retire:
+If you’ve fallen behind on your retirement savings goals, there are steps that can help build up your savings:

-- Try to take advantage of higher “catch up contribution” limits on your 401(k) or IRA.
-Once you turn age 50, you are allowed to contribute more money to retirement savings plans, such as your 401(k) and IRA.
-If you can afford to contribute more to your traditional IRA or 401(k) plan, you can build up your savings more quickly while possibly enjoying the benefits of a greater reduction in your gross taxable income for the current year.
-For traditional and Roth IRAs in 2016, the contribution limit for those 50 and over is $6,500 versus $5,500 for those under 50.
+- Take advantage of “catch up contribution” limits on your 401(k) or IRA.
+Once you turn 50, you’re allowed to contribute more to retirement savings plans.
+If you can afford to contribute more to your traditional IRA or 401(k) plan, you can build up savings faster while possibly enjoying the benefits of a greater reduction in your gross taxable income for the current year.
+For traditional and Roth IRAs in 2019, the contribution limit for those 50 and over is $7,000 versus $6,000 for those under 50.
 For 401(k) plans, those 50 and over may contribute an extra $6,000 a year above the normal $19,000 limit in 2019 and an extra $6,500 a year over the $19,500 limit in 2020.
 Certain restrictions may apply.
 For more information, go to IRS Retirement Plan Rules.